arthurweinmann/go-ai-sdk/README.md

 If `MaxTokens` is set to -1, the function will automatically adjust the maximum token count to fit within the context window of the chosen model.
 However, this might cause an error if the available tokens are insufficient for the messages and operations provided.

 By setting `MaxTokens` to -2, the function gains the flexibility to alternate between similar models with varying context lengths, depending on the request's token length.
 For instance, it can seamlessly transition from GPT3_5_turbo_4k to GPT3_5_turbo_16k, depending on the length of the request.
+In this mode, it will set the MaxTokens parameter to the maximum remaining ones.

+Finally, by setting `MaxTokens` to -3, you get a similar switching behaviour as in -2 mode but it leaves MaxTokens for the default value to apply.

 Here is an example on how to create a chat completion: